ReubenClayman/Transaction-Analysis/README.md

 ```

 2. Join Customers, Transactions, and Products
-Purpose: To analyze which products are purchased by which customers.
+Purpose: To analyse which products are purchased by which customers.
 Insight: Helps identify customer preferences and product popularity.

 ```sql